-Top 10 Signs of a Meth User
+Top 10 Signs of a Meth Addiction

-1. Picking at one’s skin or hair
+1. Picking at One’s Skin or Hair

-2. Dilated pupils
+2. Dilated Pupils

-3. Rapid eye movement
+3. Rapid Eye Movement

-4. Reduced appetite
+4. Reduced Appetite

 Methamphetamine, like other stimulants, decreases one’s appetite.
 It gives you a rush that increases your ability to perform physical activities without the need for food or sleep.
 This is similar to what nicotine in cigarettes or caffeine in coffee does but on a much more intense scale.
 Sometimes, meth users will only eat foods that are high in sugar content in order to increase the high caused by the drug.
 Generally, though, meth users have little to no appetite, even after hours or days of not eating.

 When a person smokes crystal meth regularly, they will not have a strong appetite, which can cause them to lose weight.
 Some people even become malnourished because they take the drug so much, which can be deadly.
 It takes time for a person’s appetite to balance out again after they stop abusing meth.
-At first, they might experience a heightened appetite, but their enjoyment of food will often be less than they remember, as they may experience a lack of the ability to feel pleasure, also known as anhedonia.
+At first, they might experience a heightened appetite.
+Still, their enjoyment of food will often be less than they remember, as they may experience a lack of the ability to feel pleasure, also known as anhedonia.

-Meth mouth is one of the most obvious and disturbing side effects of the drug and its abuse.
-This is the condition that causes people’s teeth to become stained, to rot, to break, and sometimes even to fall out of their mouths completely.
+“Meth mouth” is one of the most obvious and disturbing side effects of the drug and its abuse.
+This is the condition that causes people’s teeth to become stained, rot, break, and sometimes even fall out of their mouths completely.
 This occurs because meth users do not take care of their teeth the way they should and because the drug itself causes dry mouth and uncontrollable jaw clenching, which can both lead to tooth problems.

-9. Poor hygiene
+9. Poor Hygiene

 Meth users, as stated above, do not worry extensively about their hygiene.
 They are often only focused on getting and/or keeping their high.
 This can lead to tooth rot but also poor body odor, wearing the same clothes day in and day out, and skin issues that arise from picking at the scabs caused by meth abuse.

-10. Repetitive behavior
+10. Repetitive Behavior